English Proficiency Requirements

 - completed two years of graduate coursework taught in English at accredited institutions of higher education in the United States; or

-- submitted with the application and have approved a petition* recognizing four years of undergraduate work taught in English at an accredited institution outside of the United States; or
+- submitted with the application and have an approved petition recognizing four years of undergraduate work taught in English at an accredited institution outside of the United States; or

-- submitted with the application and have approved a petition recognizing two years of graduate coursework taught in English at accredited institutions of higher education outside of the United States.
+- submitted with the application and have an approved petition recognizing two years of graduate coursework taught in English at accredited institutions of higher education outside of the United States.

 The University requires the following minimum scores* for general admission consideration:

 *Scores current to within one year are considered reliable for evaluation.

 **Duquesne's Rangos School will consider 6.0 for applicants in the China Linkage Program only.

 - Some academic programs require higher general scores and/or sub scores (in Reading, Writing, Speaking, and/or Listening).
 The Palumbo-Donahue School of Business, for example, requires a minimum TOEFL 90 , IELTS 7.0 or Duolingo English Test 115.
 Prospective students should consult their Graduate and Professional program of choice to determine the particular admission requirements.

 - Applicants who have not met the required minimum English proficiency scores established by the academic program may be considered for admission to a Pathway Program, if applicable.
 This entails additional cost.